mvysny/ev-fi/_posts/2024-7-11-leaf2022-wheels-jacking.md

    * You can also buy both wipers as a pair: [Bosch AeroTwin Retro AR653S at Autodoc](https://www.autodoc.fi/bosch/1194314).

 I've discovered the wiper exact part types via [Bosch Wiper Blade finder](https://www.boschwiperblades.com/) which will find AR26U and AR16U exactly as above.
-You need to put Nissan Leaf 2018 there since the page doesn't seem to recognize Leaf 2015 anymore.
+You need to put Nissan Leaf 2018.

 * The AR stands for "AEROTWIN Upgrade" whatever that is,
 * The U stands probably for Hybrid, or god knows what.